alexhanbich/Simple-TLS-1.2/README.md

 | Encryption     | AES 128 CBC                      |
 | Hash           | SHA1                             |

-Note: CBC and SHA1 has been proven to be vulnerable/insecure
+Note: CBC and SHA1 has been proven to be vulnerable/insecure.
+Therefore, this cipher is weak and not recommended for use.

-### TLS Steps:
+### Smple TLS 1.2 Steps:
-1. client -> server: Hello / Key share
+1. Hello
-2. server -> client: Key share / Certificate / Finished
-3. client <-> server: encrypted communication